Home » Trips » What is Best Vacation to Iceland in August

 Iceland is generally safe, but its wilderness can be challenging if you aren’t prepared.

-- Public Transportation: While not as common, public buses are available for the budget-conscious traveler, particularly between major towns and cities.
+• Public Transportation: While not as common, public buses are available for the budget-conscious traveller, particularly between major towns and cities.

 Conclusion